techidaily/site-games-able/source/_posts/embrace-global-gaming-culture-apply-translation-patches-on-roms.md

 ## What You’ll Need to Apply a Fan Translation Patch

  Before you download a fan translation patch, get an emulator.
-There are plenty of[fantastic emulators to play classic games on your Android phone or tablet](https://www.makeuseof.com/tag/best-game-emulators-for-android/) , like the Sega Genesis/Mega Drive game I'm using in the example later.
-If you prefer a standalone unit for retro gaming, consider[building a portable retro gaming console via Raspberry Pi](https://www.makeuseof.com/portable-retro-gaming-console-build-with-raspberry-pi/) and putting your emulator on that.
+There are plenty of [fantastic emulators to play classic games on your Android phone or tablet](https://www.makeuseof.com/tag/best-game-emulators-for-android/) , like the Sega Genesis/Mega Drive game I'm using in the example later.
+If you prefer a standalone unit for retro gaming, consider [building a portable retro gaming console via Raspberry Pi](https://www.makeuseof.com/portable-retro-gaming-console-build-with-raspberry-pi/) and putting your emulator on that.

  Got the emulator?
 The next thing you need is a ROM file to play the game you want to translate.
 It's important you ensure that you use copies of games you own.
 This way, you guarantee you use ROMs correctly and legally.